-Advanced Placement & AP Exams / Advanced Courses (formerly called Pre-AP)
+Advanced Placement, AP Exams & Advanced Courses

 Advanced Placement (College Board AP Courses) and Advanced courses prepare students with the habits of mind needed for successful completion of a college degree.

 Beginning in middle school, Advanced courses are offered to prepare students for success as Advanced Placement (AP) students.
 Beginning in high school, Advanced Placement courses are offered to prepare students for success as college students.
 Students who successfully complete an AP course and earn a score of three or higher on the corresponding AP exam may receive college credit for the course.
 Students in high school may select from a wide variety of AP courses in English, languages other than English, mathematics, science, social studies, and fine arts.
-In order to help your child be prepared for AP and Advanced courses, please review the GISD Advanced Academics Guidelines
+In order to help your child be prepared for AP and Advanced courses, please review the GISD Advanced Academics Guidelines.

 Helpful Questions & Answers